onosproject/onos-config/docs/admin.md

 A command has been provided to allow manipulating the device inventory from the command line using this gRPC service.

-To add a new device, specify the device informatio protobuf encoding as the value of the `addDevice` option.
+To add a new device, specify the device information protobuf encoding as the value of the `addDevice` option.
 The 'id', 'address' and 'version' fields are required at the minimum.
 For example: